-Check out the China’s answer to “Game of Thrones” anytime with a VPNLast Updated by Gray Williams on October 07, 2019
+Check out the China’s answer to “Game of Thrones” anytime with a VPNLast Updated by John Bennet on January 11, 2020

-Unless you’ve been living under a rock on a deserted island in the middle of the Pacific Ocean, you’ve surely heard of HBO’s smash fantasy drama “Game of Thrones”, which will culminate in its final season beginning in April 2019.
+Unless you’ve been living under a rock on a deserted island in the middle of the Pacific Ocean, you’ve surely heard of HBO’s smash fantasy drama “Game of Thrones”.

 Full of deception, deceit, murder, magic, bloodlust, forbidden romances, and fantastic beasts, it has pulled in a remarkable blend of audiences around the world; mixing political intrigue with swords and sorcery.

 The 56-episode first season rings true of some of the best elements of Game of Thrones including corruption in the Emperor’s court; sons who aspire to take their fathers places as heads of mighty houses, a young girl forced to flee her home who disguises herself as a boy to survive; and young heroes and heroines motivated by the powerful pull of revenge.